TUM-DSE/research-work-info/checklist.md

   * **Importance**: Why is it important to address this gap?
   * **Plan**: How do you plan to tackle this problem ?
 Can you highlight key steps ?
 * [ ] Gave the proposal talk to my advisors and supervisor
+  * The talk should be between 5 and 10 mins.
+It will be attended by members of the chair, be ready for questions.

 ## Intermediate presentation